What Is a Cash Offer in Real Estate? Here’s What You Need to Know

 In Kypreos’s market, “cash offers are paying just as much as financed offers,” he says.
 “If I had the choice, I would rather entertain a cash offer because there’s just less red tape and risk.”

 Because experienced real estate agents keep up with market trends and are experts in their respective geographical areas, partnering with a top agent can significantly increase your chance of selling for top dollar.
-Plus, the general population is aware of how a great agent can speed up and smooth out the process!
-According to NAR, 89% of homebuyers worked with an agent or broker in 2023.
+Plus, the general population is aware of how a great agent can speed up and smooth out the process.
+90% of sellers worked with a real estate agent.

 Why are cash offers great for buyers?

 Cash home sales aren’t just great for sellers — they also provide many benefits to homebuyers.
-Cash transactions accounted for 39.1% of single-family home and condo sales nationwide in Q2 2024, up from 37.1 percent in Q2 2023.
+The share of homebuyers paying all cash reached 33% through August this year.
 Non-mortgaged transactions are hardly a thing of the past.
 However, it’s still important to weigh the pros and cons of buying a house for cash.

 Here are a few ways that a buyer can benefit from a cash purchase: